TingPing/hexchat-javascript/readme.md

 ###Linux:

-1. Install the hexchat and js dev package from your distro of choice.
+1. Install the hexchat and js dev package from your distro of choice. (e.g. js-devel, libmozjs185-dev, js185)
 2. *make && sudo make install*

 ###Windows: